kdemirov/nba_fantasy/README.md

 ## Nba Fantasy Admin

-Define your admin user directly into database with your own password, in order to fetch the game that are played and provide information about game details, box score link from nba.com/schedule, the game details url must start with '/' exclude nba.com from the url and the system will calculate fantasy points for players per game.
+Define your admin user directly into database with your own password, in order to fetch the games that are played and provide information about game details url, box score link from nba.com/schedule, the game details url must start with '/' exclude nba.com from the url and the system will calculate fantasy points for players per game.